tejasmohanayyar/tejasmohanayyar.github.io/_posts/2020-11-06-animals-classification-CNN.md

 <img src="/images/Animals_classification/Resnet.png" style = "width:auto; height:auto">

 * ResNet was introduced in 2015 and brought a massive improvement in accuracy and a major speed improvement.
-* VGG had introduced the concept of increasing layers for better accuracy, however it was found that when we increse the number of layers beyond 20, the model is not able to converge to the minimum error %.
+* VGG had introduced the concept of increasing layers for better accuracy, however it was found that when we increase the number of layers beyond 20, the model is not able to converge to the minimum error %.
 A major reason for this is the vanishing gradient problem. learning rate becomes so less that there are no changes being introduced into the weights of the model.

 * Another problem was the explosion of gradients.
-This is also visible in my VGG graph where my loss fluctuates eratically.
+This is also visible in my VGG graph where my loss fluctuates erratically.
 This was solved when Batch Normalization was introduced but it still fluctuates albeit over a smaller range.

 * To combat this, the concept of residual learning was introduced which was inspired from the concept of lateral inhibition in the human brain.
 It simply means that the neurons in the brain are able to control whether their neighbouring neurons fire or not.